dave31415/bullets/README.md

 bullets
 =======

-I recommend you use ipython in pylab mode.
-Otherwise the plotting will block.
+This currenly requires that you use ipython in pylab mode.
+Otherwise the plotting will block and be very annoying.

 ipython --pylab